public class ArcSDEJNDIDataStoreFactory extends Object implements DataStoreFactorySpi

 FactoryRegistry in order to compare this factory's hints against user's hints.
 This is

 Keys are usually static constants from the

-instances of some key-dependent class.
-The key set must contains
+of some key-dependent class.
+The key set must contains at least all

 The hint values may be different than the one supplied by the user.
 If a user supplied a

 hint as a

 Class object, this method shall replace it by the actual instance used, if

 Implementations of this method are usually quite simple.
 For example if a datum authority factory uses an ordinary datum factory, its method could be implemented as below (note that we should not check if the datum factory is null, since key with null value is the expected behaviour in this case).
 Example:

 Map hints = new HashMap(); hints.put(Hints.DATUM_FACTORY, datumFactory); return hints;